The 10 state legislative chambers that could flip in 2024

 Adjusted polling average

-The polling average adjusted for movement in similar states and the effects of party conventions.
-This does not account for the chance that polls systematically underestimate one candidate.
+The polling average for [state] adjusted for movement in similar states and the effects of party conventions.

 Forecast of polling average on Election Day

-An adjusted version of our polling average that accounts for potential movement in the race between now and Election Day.
+The adjusted polling average with uncertainty intervals that account for potential movement in the race between now and Election Day.
 This does not account for the chance that the polls systematically underestimate one candidate.

 Fundamentals-only forecast